 Most municipalities and many homeowner bylaws require detailed grading plans for approval before work commences, especially for significant projects or those with potential ecological impact.

-Special considerations will be necessary for areas with unique environmental considerations such as seismic activity, nearby wetlands, water tables, or wildlife habitats.
+Special considerations will be necessary for areas with unique environmental considerations, such as seismic activity, nearby wetlands, water tables, or wildlife habitats.

 How to Get Started with a Site Grading Plan